-Depression is primarily developing as a result of chemical imbalance in the brain.
-Various factors can trigger this imbalance as listed below.
+Depression is primarily developing as a result of chemical imbalances in the brain.
+Various factors can trigger this imbalance, as listed below.

-– Depression is a Genetic predisposition that runs in the family which are passed on to descendants
+– Depression is a Genetic predisposition that runs in the family and is passed on to descendants

 – Depression in Individuals with low self-esteem who are susceptible to this mental condition

-– Depression resulted from a loss of someone or something precious or by financial problems.
+– Depression results from losing someone or something precious or financial problems.